highfidelity/hifi-docs-grav-content/04.high-fidelity-commerce/03.commerce-apis/03.slot-machine-example/docs.md

 4. Lock the entity so nobody can change its attributes.

 # 6. Obtain Auth Token
-You'll have to obtain a High Fidelity authentication token that has the `commerce` scope.
+You'll have to obtain a High Fidelity authentication token that has the `commerce_ro` scope.
 You will use this token in a later step when writing an Assignment Client script that'll check your Recent Economic Activity for recent transactions of 1 HFC made in your domain with a specific memo ("1 Slot Machine Play Credit").

 To obtain this auth token:
 1. Go to https://highfidelity.com/user/tokens/new
 2. Name the token something memorable.
-3. Select the `commerce` scope.
+3. Select the `commerce_ro` scope.
 4. Click "Create Token".
 5. Copy the token somewhere safe for now.